Create unique blot art for Valentine’s Day with symmetry painting. Kids of all ages, especially toddlers, LOVE this process art activity!

 - Paint brush or spoon for each paint color

 First, cut your paper into hearts of any size.
-To cut out your hearts, fold a sheet of paper in half and cut half a heart along the fold.
+Fold a sheet of paper in half and cut half a heart along the fold.
 Open to reveal your full heart paper.

-Fold the second half of the heart paper over the paint and press and squish the paint sandwich all over with your hands.
+Carefully fold the second half of the heart paper over the paint and press.
+Squish the paint sandwich all over with your hands.

 Open up the heart to reveal your interesting and unique symmetrical heart art!

-Here, Maia used the paint colors she mixed up to make an ombre heart.
+You can even use the paint colors to make an ombre heart.

-We made ours big—one to two hearts per 12×18″ sheet of paper—but you could make yours as small as you like.
+You can make your hearts as small or as big as you like.
 A bunch of little ones would work well for class Valentines, for example.
-And I’m pretty sure your child would happily make 20 or so of these.
+And we are positive your child would happily make 20 or so of these!

 Pin It for Later